AdaCore/training_material/courses/ada_essentials/015_type_model/03-ada_types.rst

 .. note::

-   Ada doesn't just *suggest* types - it enforces them like a hall monitor with a ruler.
+   Ada doesn't just *suggest* types - it enforces them like a hall monitor with a ruler

 ---------------------
 Categories of Types